Sunday, May 28, 2017

 Shuroji Castle, declared a Unesco World Heritage Site in year 2000 was the imperial palace of the Ryukyu Kingdom from 1429 to 1879.
 Unlike traditional Japanese castles, Shuroji Castle is very much influenced by Chinese architecture.

-The castle which was destroyed in World War 2 in 1945 by the American war ship, USS Mississippi was rebuilt in in 1950 to serve as the University of Ryukyu.
-Since then, it had undergone numerous reconstructions.
-In 1992, it was fully restored to its current condition
+The castle which was destroyed in World War 2 in 1945 by the American warship, USS Mississippi was rebuilt in 1950 to serve as the University of Ryukyu.
+Since then, it has undergone numerous reconstructions.
+In 1992, it was fully restored to its current condition.

 Old castle wall and entrance.